 To estimate how much money may be needed, you should make a list and estimate the expenses that need to be covered.
-This could include the cost of paying funeral expenses and the amounts that your spouse and young children need for mortgage payments, household expenses, education, etc. The end result of this process is to estimate the amount of life insurance you should have in order to provide adequately for your dependents and survivors.
+This could include the cost of paying funeral expenses and the amounts that your spouse and young children need for mortgage payments, household expenses, education, etc. This should offer you a rough estimate of the amount of life insurance you should have to provide adequately for your dependents and survivors.

-However, to ensure you get the peace-of-mind you deserve, it's very important to you receive thorough and complete information from a knowledgeable insurance professional before you select a coverage amount.
+However, to ensure you get the peace-of-mind you deserve, it's very important for you to receive thorough and complete information from a knowledgeable insurance professional before you select a coverage amount.

-Will term insurance rates increase as I age?
+Will term life insurance rates increase as I age?

 Will I find the same product for less through a quote service, agent or broker?